 Please contact our office by email or phone to better understand our unique services, fees and cost of care.

 We bill based upon time with our physicians.
-Our rate is $400 – 600/hour billed 15 minute increments.
-New visits are 90-120 minutes.
-Follow-up visits are 30 – 60 minutes.
+New visits are 2 hours.
+Follow-up visits are 45 – 60 minutes.
 This includes the opportunity for phone and Skype consultations directly with our doctors provided you have established with us for an initial visit face to face.
-If we schedule you for more time than is needed – we do not charge for the extra amount of time scheduled.
-If you use more time, you will be charged accordingly.
+Please contact our office to inquire about our fees.

 A non-refundable $150 deposit is required to hold your intake appointment in our physician’s schedules.
 Payment is accepted by check, cash or credit card.